Contents

 Attention: Critical for SEO performance.
 Take a random topic and Google will have managed to crawl hundreds of thousands of pages.
 Would you trust a tool accessible to everybody to optimize your page?
 Don’t you think that the spread of AI tools will likely attract your competitors sooner or later?
 How Google is going to rank your pages high enough when you have done the same work in optimizing SEO meta tags as your competitors have?
 Is Google going to be interested in ranking pages that show the same signals as another 99 pages or demote all 100 of them?
 You don’t need a tool to do an average SEO job, you need an expert to do an excellent, state-of-the-art job, which differs considerably from the competition and embeds signals not found elsewhere.
 That said let’s look at the nominal benefits of doing SEO with AI tools.

-Content Structuring: AI provides insights into the ideal content structure for SEO, including keyword density and semantic variations.
+– Content Structuring: AI provides data for structuring content optimally for SEO.
+This includes best practices for keyword density and semantic variations.

-Competitor Analysis: AI tools analyze competitors’ content, helping marketers improve their strategies.
-My take this is the only practical contribution these tools can do.
+– Competitor Analysis: AI tools analyze competitors’ content and help marketers work on their strategy.
+From me, that’s the only real contribution these tools can provide.

 Customer Insights and Predictive Analytics